 - Potato is a good source of carbohydrates, vitamins, minerals, and fiber too.

 - Potatoes are easily digested by our bodies and hence are considered to be a non-fattening foodstuff.

 - Potatoes have an iron content of 38% which is highly essential for our body’s functioning.

 - Potato contains purines, which convert into uric acid in our body.

-- Use of potato peel can protect us from sun damage when applied before going out in the sun.
+- The use of potato peel can protect us from sun damage when applied before going out in the sun.